 ORV/ATV Riding in MichiganAgency: Natural Resources

-The ORV trail/route system covers 3,700 miles with 73% on state forests.
+The ORV trail/route system covers 3,800 miles with 73% on state forests.
 Of the system, 30% is cycle trail, 50% is ATV trail and 20% is route.
-In the Lower Peninsula, the system is the only legal place to ride Non-Secretary of State licensed ORVs on public lands other than frozen waters.
+In the Lower Peninsula, the ORV trail/route system is the only legal place to ride non-Secretary of State licensed ORVs on public lands other than frozen waters.
 In the Upper Peninsula, it is legal for ORVs to operate on state forest roads as well as the designated trail system, unless a specific state forest road is posted closed to ORV use.
 Trails are lightly groomed and riders are likely to encounter narrow sand trails, rough moguls, steep hills, stumps, rocks, brush, loose surfaces and other hazards.

 DNR announces Free ORV Weekends June 11-12 and Aug.
 20-21, 2016

 Off-road enthusiasts can enjoy two Free ORV Weekends this summer.
 Residents and nonresidents can ride DNR-designated routes and trails, including Silver Lake State Park, without purchasing an ORV license or trail permit.
 Please note that during the June 11-12 weekend, the second Free Fishing Weekend will take place and the Recreation Passport will not be required at any state park or recreation area during the weekend.